 - Come with enough bass to create magic during live performances

-- The only thing our experts found a little troublesome about the DJ headphones was the unavailability of colors
+- The only thing we din’t like about the DJ headphones was the unavailability of color options

 - High ambient noise attenuation

 - The volume level is suitable for DJing